S. Avdo Karabegović: Biography

-Avdo Karabegović was born into a prominent but impoverished Muslim land-owning family in the town of Modriča, in northern Bosnia, on 25 August 1878.
+Avdo Karabegović was born into a prominent but impoverished Bosnian Muslim land-owning family in the town of Modriča, in northern Bosnia vilayet of the Ottoman Empire, on 25 August 1878.
 He was the son of Halim-beg and Fatima Karabegović (née Mustajbegović).
 The Karabegović clan is believed to have originated from the village of Budim Do, in western Herzegovina.
 At the beginning of the 18th century, four brothers from the clan left the village and migrated northward, settling in Zenica, Bihać, Mostar and Modriča, respectively.
 Karabegović personally believed that he was descended from the medieval Crnojević noble family, which ruled the Principality of Zeta in the 15th century.

-Karabegović completed his primary education in Modriča, where he also attended maktab.
+Karabegović was born at a time when the Ottoman province of Bosnia began to be occupied by Austria-Hungary and was taken away from the Ottoman Empire.
+Karabegović completed his primary education in Modriča, where he also attended mekteb.
 He became a published writer at the age of seventeen.
 His first work, a poem titled Zec (Rabbit), was published in the periodical Bršljan (Ivy) in 1895.
 His second poem, Srpstvu (To Serbdom), was published in the periodical Bosanska vila (Bosnian Nymph) in 1896.
 Karabegović adopted the letter S. as his first initial, which stood for Srbin (Serb).
 This was done, in part, to emphasize his self-identification as a Serb, but also to distinguish himself from his cousin Avdo Karabegović Hasanbegov.
 Karabegović did not shy away from proselytizing and openly espousing his Serbophile convictions, going so far as to secretly teach the Latin alphabet to Hasanbegov, who had been forbidden from receiving a Western education by his father.
 After Hasanbegov began publishing pro-Serb periodicals in the Latin alphabet, his home was attacked by a mob.

-Karabegović subsequently relocated to the town of Adapazarı, in Anatolia, where he attended a vocational school.
+Karabegović subsequently relocated to the town of Bursa, in Anatolia, where he attended a vocational school.
 In 1896, he enrolled in a lyceum in Constantinople.
 In 1898, having completed three years of study, Karabegović dropped out and relocated to Serbia.
 He settled in Belgrade, which was then home to one of the world's largest Bosnian Muslim diasporas, second only to Constantinople.
 In 1899, the writer Janko Veselinović's publication Zvezda printed a Serbian patriotic poem that Karabegović had written.
 In 1900, Karabegović and fellow Muslim Serbophiles Osman Đikić and Omer-beg Sulejmanpašić printed a book of Serbian patriotic poetry.
 Later that year, after crossing the Austro-Hungarian border to visit Zemun, Karabegović was arrested by the Austro-Hungarian authorities for draft evasion.
 He was subsequently taken to Budapest, and as a Habsburg subject, compelled to serve three years in the Austro-Hungarian Army.
 It was during this time that he contracted tuberculosis, which would plague him for the rest of his life.